backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Site to Site VPN.md

 > [!caution]+ We can also use DX with CloudHub
 > - Suppose we have a DX connection to the corporate HQ and multiple site to site VPNs to other locations then with a CloudHub HQ and the sites can communicate with each other along with communicating to the AWS VPC.
 The *only catch* is that the *DX connection must use the same VPG* (for securing connection) that is being used by the other sites for their site to site VPN.
 > -  VPN CloudHub enables your remote sites to communicate with each other, and not just with the VPC.
 Sites that use **AWS Direct Connect connections to the virtual private gateway** can *also be part of the AWS VPN CloudHub*.
-The VPN CloudHub operates on a simple hub-